agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **Question #8.
 What fraction of the sequencing reads contributed to the final assembly?**

 **Question #9.
 The Final Graph in Velvet refers to the contig sequences, whereas the output of scaffoldstats refers to scaffolds.
-Why is the N50 higher for the scaffolds than the contigs?**
+Is the N50 higher for the scaffolds than the contigs?
+Why?**

 **Question #10.
 Why is the final estimated coverage lower than what we estimated in Question 6?**